soar-robotics/soarchain-docs/docs/smart contracts/Deploy-a-Smart-Contract.md

 This produces a file about 155K.
 To reduce gas costs, the binary size should be as small as possible.
 This will result in a less costly deployment, and lower fees on every interaction.
 Also, if you don’t use compilation optimization, CosmWasm smart contract will not be deployed well due to exceeds limit error.

-## Optimized Compilation

-You can do further optimization using [rust-optimizer](https://github.com/CosmWasm/rust-optimizer), rust-optimizer produces reproducible builds of CosmWasm smart contracts and does heavy optimization on the build size, using binary stripping and wasm-opt.
+The binary file which is created by **cargo wasm** is not deployable.
+Because **cargo wasm** doesn't actually generate a binary that's deployable.
+To creating a deployable binary file we would use [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) which is the industry standard for building your smart contracts for deployment.

+## CosmWasm Optimizing Compiler

+[rust-optimizer](https://github.com/CosmWasm/rust-optimizer) Is a Docker build with a locked set of dependencies to produce reproducible builds of cosmwasm smart contracts.
+It also does heavy optimization on the build size.
+You must set the local path to the smart contract you wish to compile and it will produce an artifacts directory with <contract_name>.wasm and contracts.txt containing the hashes.
+This is just one file.

 ```shell
 docker run --rm -v "$(pwd)":/code \